All Episodes

 Appreciate that.

-Rush is a North Carolina Republican.
+Rush as a North Carolina Republican.

-Uh I'm mad as hell about John McCain's comments.
+I'm mad as hell about John McCain's comments.

 Who does he think he is to tell us how to run our local elections?

-I mean, I was prepared, you know, to hold my nose and vote for John McCain, even though he's not a Jesse Helms, Ronald Reagan Republican, but you know, why should we vote for somebody who insults us?
+I mean, I was prepared, you know, to hold my nose and vote for John McCain, even though he's not a Jesse Helms, Ronald Reagan Republican.

 And if John McCain loses states like North Carolina, he's finished.